danielhfrank/notebook_helpers/README.md

 ## Development Setup

+You'll wish to use this directory as your workspace.
+That is, when creating a new notebook, `ipython notebook` from within this directory, so that notebooks are stored here.

-Run `rake setup_pre_commit_hook` on dev machine to enable commit-time output checks.
+Run `rake setup_pre_commit_hook` in this directory, on your dev machine, to enable commit-time output checks.
 These checks will ensure that all notebooks checked in contain only code, not data.

 ## Deployment Setup

-As part of deployment process, ensure that `rake build_notebooks` is run on your server.
+To deploy, copy this directory to your server, and then run `rake build_notebooks`, on your server as well.
 This will re-run all notebook logic, and create rendered html files in a `nbviewer` subdir of the deployed directory.
 Generated html files will be cached between runs under `/tmp/nbviewer`.
+You can then serve the `nbviewer` subdirectory statically to display the built notebooks.

 ## Additional Rakefile Directions